TuyishimireEric/math_magician/README.md

 **``you@your-Pc-name:~$ cd <folder>``**

 3. Press Enter to navigate to your local clone.
+4. Open terminal and run this command npm install
+5. after finishing step 5, run this command npm start to run the project
+6. for testing components, you can run: npm run test.

 Now you can go and play with it as you wish :smile: